decred-proposals/mainnet/012b4e335f25704e28ef196d650316dca421f730225d39e37b31b3c646eb8497/1/payload/index.md

 - Features: 150% increase from 6 to 9

 *Interviews*
 - Secured 38 interviews and expanded our bench of spokespeople.
 In Phase 1, Decred’s primary spokespeople were Jake, Marco, and Luke.
 In Phase 2, we added Akin, JZ, richardred, and Zubair.
-Akin has been very active lately, particularly with the mainstream media, as his corporate and government finance background and experience in Africa is of high interest to reporters - giving him credibility and opportunity to talk about Decred.
+Akin has been very active lately, particularly with the mainstream media, as his corporate and government finance background and experience in Africa are of high interest to reporters — giving him credibility and opportunity to talk about Decred.
 - 14 interviews (37%) were Tier-One, with reporters at outlets like CoinDesk, The Block, Fortune, and Robb Report.
 - We secured 4 interviews for Akin on his NYC media tour, which included Fortune, The Block, Pomp’s Off the Chain podcast, and the Chain Reaction podcast.
 - 7 appearances on the top crypto podcasts (details in the media section below).